-All Forever Joint Tops come with a non-permanent coat of FDA approved mineral oil; this gives you the option to use it as a cutting surface or to finish/seal it with an oil based product to get a strong, durable finish that will last for years.
+Any Forever Joint Tops butcher block counter top or other butcher block product will come with a non-permanent coat of FDA-approved mineral oil; this gives you the option to use it as a cutting surface or to finish/seal it with an oil-based product to get a strong, durable finish that will last for years.

-Before you start using Waterlox® it's important that you read and follow the instructions on the can, and if want the best results please follow their step by step instructions on their website.
+Before you start using Waterlox®, it's important that you read and follow the instructions on the can.
+For best results, please follow their step by step instructions on their website.

 Please allow 7 Days for the Waterlox® to completely cure before cleaning.
 It's recommended to use a damp rag on the surface as needed.
 If heavier cleaning is required you can use Waterlox® Original Cleaner Concentrate (follow Instructions on the label), or a non-abrasive diluted cleaner.
 (Avoid using ammonia and bleach products).

 For the past two years we have been recommending and personally using Waterlox®, and every time it has resulted in a beautiful long lasting finish.
 For additional information please visit Waterlox® website.

 To finish butcher block countertops, islands, or any other butcher block top you won’t be cutting on directly, we recommend Waterlox.
 It’s an excellent combination finisher and sealer.
 This can be found online at https://www.waterlox.com.

 Waterlox is an extremely water-resistant sealer/finish that produces excellent results while being very easy to work with.
 This is a great product if your butcher block top is near a sink or any water source.
 Be sure to apply on the bottom side as well.

 Other finishes can do the job well enough, but be sure you that you choose only an oil-based product to avoid problems with the food-safe mineral oil with which your butcher block has already been treated.